spl0k/supysonic/README.md

 ### Other options

-If you use another HTTP server, such as *nginx* or *lighttpd*, or prefer to use FastCGI or CGI over WSGI, FastCGI and CGI scripts are also providedin the `cgi-bin` folder, respectively as `supysonic.fcgi` and `supysonic.cgi`.
+If you use another HTTP server, such as *nginx* or *lighttpd*, or prefer to use FastCGI or CGI over WSGI, FastCGI and CGI scripts are also provided in the `cgi-bin` folder, respectively as `supysonic.fcgi` and `supysonic.cgi`.
 As with WSGI, you might need to edit those file to suit your system configuration.

 Here are some quick docs on how to configure your server for [FastCGI][] or [CGI][].